juliuskunze/jaxnet/README.md

 layer = Sequential([Dense(10), relu])
 ```

-## Parameter sharing (to be implemented)
+## Parameter sharing

-Parameter sharing can be shared by using module or parameter objects multiple times:
+Parameters can be shared by using module or parameter objects multiple times (not yet implemented):

 ```python
 shared_net=Sequential([layer, layer])
 ```

-This is equivalent to (already implemented!):
+This is equivalent to (already implemented):

 ```python
 @parameterized